camjackson/camjackson.net/src/posts/2016-01-24_9-things-every-reactjs-beginner-should-know.md

 [Tutorial](https://facebook.github.io/react/docs/tutorial.html) pages.
 I'm also going to use [JSX](https://facebook.github.io/jsx/), because it's a much more succinct and expressive syntax for writing components.

+#### *Update, April 2018:*
+It's been more than two years since I originally published this blog post.
+That of course a very long time in software development, and an even longer time in JavaScript.
+I still agree with a lot of what's written on this page, but definitely not all of it.
+Partly because the landscape itself has changed in the last couple of years, and partly because I've just changed my mind as I've learned more.
+I plan to publish a more comprehensive follow-up to this article, but in the short-term I'd like to issue a couple of corrections.

+Firstly, my blanket recommendation of Redux in point #5 is far too heavy-handed.
+Redux is a great library which solves genuine problems with state management in complex React applications, but it's important that you only use it if you actually *have* those problems.
+If you can't articulate why Redux is a good idea for your app, then you should put off using it, otherwise you risk making your application *more* complex rather than less.
+In addition, if you're a React beginner, trying to learn both React and Redux at the same time is just too hard.
+You should learn how to manage state properly with React first, and then learn Redux once you actually need it.

+Secondly, while I still agree with the general approach to testing that I outlined in point #7, [Enzyme](http://airbnb.io/projects/enzyme/) has since emerged as one of, if not the leading way to test your React applications.
+This is a topic that deserves its own dedicated blog post, but for now, my general recommendation would be to use Enzyme to write the kinds of component unit tests I describe in this post.

+Those are the two main things I want to add, other than to say that you should always take advice from random internet strangers with an active and sceptical mind, especially when the subject matter has changed a lot since the date of publication.
+I'm glad that so many people have read this post and found it valuable, but remember that no one's advice is a substitute for thinking through things yourself.
+And with that, we return to your regularly scheduled blog post :)

 <a class="anchor" id="its-just-a-view-library"></a>
 ### [1.
 It's just a view library](#its-just-a-view-library)
 Let's get the basics out of the way.
 React is not another MVC framework, or any other kind of framework.
 It's just a